 One of the most frustrating elements of many managers’ calendars are meetings.
-If you ask people they typically feel there are too many people present, the meetings take too long, some individuals talk too much, many people are off-topic and unprepared plus there are no or few decisions made which leads to a general feeling that there is no clear agreed path forward.
-This tool I am sharing helps a chairperson to prepare for a meeting and communicate the specific objectives of the meeting and also for every agenda item.
+If you ask people they mostly believe there are too many participants, that meetings take too long, and that some individuals talk too much and venture off-topic.
+And most people are unable to remember what was decided or which actions came out of the meeting.
+The tool I am sharing helps a chairperson to prepare for a meeting and it helps him or her communicate the specific overall objectives for the meeting and also for every agenda item.

-Some successful chairpersons make use of meeting “agreements” or “ground rules” to further improve the quality of the meeting.
+- Some successful chairpersons make use of meeting “agreements” or “ground rules” to further improve the quality of the meeting.
 Some have items such as “each speaker gets a maximum of 1 minute to make his or her point” and “we debate issues and we respect the opinions of others.”

-To know if your meetings are getting better – get feedback from your meeting participants.
+- To know if your meetings are getting better – get feedback from your meeting participants.
 Take a few minutes at the end of the meeting to ask what went well and what could be better in future – exactly how.
 Reviewing the feedback when you plan the next meeting can help you to be mindful of further improvements that can be included going forward.

 I hope this tool helps you plan your next meeting and move closer to having productive meetings which helps you progress your project or initiative as you had hoped.